mcmonkeyman/map-pluto/README.md

 ```
 brew install postgres
 brew install postgis
+brew install flyway
 ```

 # Running

 #### 1. Create the user, schema, db and grant permissions.

 ```
-psql -U postgres -f ./setup-sql/create_flyway_user.sql
-psql -U postgres -f ./setup-sql/create_pluto_db.sql
-psql -U postgres -d pluto -f ./setup-sql/create_raw_schema.sql
-psql -U postgres -d pluto -f ./setup-sql/set-permissions.sql
-psql -U postgres -d pluto -f ./setup-sql/add_postgis_extension.sql
+sh ./setup-db/runall.sh
 ```

 #### 2. Create the sql to load the data

-The load migrations actually load the data into the db, as apposed to the schema migrations.
-They were created using the bash scripts in the `./scripts` folder.
-You can optionally re-run them using the commands below.

 ```
-./scripts/download-zip.sh
-./scripts/create-sql.sh
+sh ./scripts/generate-pluto-data.sh
 ```

+This script downloads the zip file, generates the sql migratations for the pluto data and moves the migrations to the sql folder.

-The outputted files will be in the `./data` folder so make sure they look good and move them to the sql folder.
+The outputted files will be in the `./sql` folder in th form.

 ```
-mv ./data/sql/* ./sql/
 ```

 #### 3. Run the sql migrations to create the db and load the data

 ```
-./scripts/load-sql.sh
+flyway -configFile=./conf/flyway.conf -X "-Xms1024M -Xmx4096M" migrate
 ```